Accessibility and Assisted Travel

 If you call Great Western Railway at least 24 hours before travel they can arrange help for you.
 The number for this service is 0800 197 1329 (lines open 0700 -

-To find out more about the layout and facilities at either station click on the name of the one you want: Bruton, Castle Cary.
-At the bottom of the page about each station you’ll find a line about Accessibility and Mobility Access: click on the link at the end of the line to see a drop-
+To find out more about the layout and facilities at these stations click on the name of the one you want: Bruton, Castle Cary.
+Scroll down, and at the bottom of the page about each station you’ll find a line about Accessibility and Mobility Access: click on the link at the end of the line to see a drop-

 Assisted Travel more generally